I've lost access to my account, what should I do?

 I already have a TunnelBear VPN account, can I use it to login to RememBear?

-How do I migrate to RememBear from another password manager?
+How do I import items from another password manager into RememBear?

 RememBear has the ability to import passwords, credit cards and secure notes from LastPass and 1Password.
 We hope to add more import options in future versions.
 The import feature is currently available on RememBear for Windows and macOS.

 NOTE: Secure notes have a character limit of 5000.
 If you are trying to import notes that exceed this limit you'll be presented with a warning during the import procedure and the note will be automatically shortened.
 Two-Step Verification codes cannot be imported.